thomastay/personal-blog/content/decompressing_gzip_2.md

 ```
 *We're using infgen's output, which prints Huffman codes in reverse to make it easier to spot in the bitstream.
 If you want to match it with the Huffman codes we saw earlier, reverse the bits here.*

 Let's zoom in on the first MATCH statement.
-The **110** (reversed) represents the Length/Lit code of 257.
+The **110** represents the Length/Lit code of 257.
 Since literals are only from 0-255, this is a Length code, and it represents a match of length 3.
 How far back do we have to look?
 Well, the next code that comes up is the distance code, which is also Huffman coded.
 We didn't decode it, but here is the distance code table:

 | Code  | Dist |  Extra bits |Huffman code | Infgen's output |
 | ----  | -----| --------- | --------------- | ---- |